solo-io/solo-docs/gloo/docs/installation/kubernetes/quick_start.md

 description: Installing Gloo into an existing Kubernetes cluster.
 ---

 If this is your first time running Gloo, you’ll need to download the command-line interface (CLI) called `glooctl` onto your local machine.
 You’ll use this CLI to interact with Gloo, including installing it onto your Kubernetes cluster.
-Directions on installing `glooctl` are [here](../install_glooctl).

 ### Options to Install Gloo